 Cambridge University Press has also developed Kahoots for eight key titles aimed at older English language learners.

-The Cambridge Live Experience 2020 was hosted by Cambridge Assessment English and Cambridge University Press English Language Teaching.
+The Cambridge Live Experience 2020 was hosted by Cambridge English and Cambridge University Press English Language Teaching.
 They delivered a series of talks on a range of themes including advice on transitioning back to the physical classroom, online learning, socially distanced teaching, understanding learners’ levels and providing emotional support.
 The event proved popular with registrations of 50,000 teachers from 162 countries around the world.

 This generated 105,000 live views of the sessions during the event and nearly 370,000 views after the event.